matborj21/Dyornal/April/dyornal_04_20_2020/I_Am_Grateful.md

-I am grateful
+## I am grateful

-Mat 19:25  When the disciples heard this, they were greatly astonished, saying, “Who then can be saved?”
+_Mat 19:25" When the disciples heard this, they were greatly astonished, saying, 'Who then can be saved?'"
-Mat 19:26  But Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”
+Mat 19:26" But Jesus looked at them and said, 'With man this is impossible, but with God all things are possible."_

 I am grateful I do not need to do the impossible things in my life.
 I don't need to be powerful to be saved. or need to do something great just to prove myself to God.
 In all kinds of limitations of myself in this area that I am so grateful for.